emc-cloudfoundry/cassandra-cf-service-boshrelease/deployment/README.md

 prefix.
 The Service Brokers only relies to the keyspaces and users in Cassandra that follow its naming pattern.

+### Broker smoke tests

 The Service Broker comes with a `broker-smoke-tests` errand job that implements a full round-trip around pushing an app in Cloud Foundry, binding a Cassandra service to it, writing some data, and checking it can be read back.

+### Broker registration and purge

 The `broker-registrar` and `broker-deregistrar` errand jobs are provided by the standard
 [`broker-registrar` BOSH release](https://github.com/cloudfoundry-community/broker-registrar-boshrelease),
 as provided by the Cloud Foundry community.
-Then you can register your broker in CF with `bosh run-errand broker-registrar`.
+Then you can register your broker

+in CF with `bosh run-errand broker-registrar`.
+The deployment option retained here is to have those two errand jobs be deployed each one on its own VM.
+This is recommended as a security perspective because the confguration files that are rendered for running those errands typically contain admin passwords, so it's best deleting them after their errand has run.
+From a performance perspective though, you might be interedted in collocating those jobs on a single service broker instance (this implies you have only one), so that you don't pay the cost of creating a new VM when running them.

-If you are not familiar with the semantics of this `broker-registrar` BOSH release, you just need to be warned that the `broker-deregistrar` job actually purges all services offerings from Cloud Foundry, which can be pretty destructive for your Clooud Foundry users.
+If you are not familiar with the semantics of this `broker-registrar` BOSH release, there's one important thing to know.
+Be aware that the `broker-deregistrar` job actually purges all services offerings from Cloud Foundry, which can be pretty destructive for your Clooud Foundry users.
 This is supposed to be used with great caution.

+### Requirements on your Cloud Foundry deployment

-With the `cf-service-broker.yml` operations file, we assumes that you are using the *de facto* standard `cf-admin-user` job from the [`collection-of-pullrequests` BOSH Release](https://github.com/cloudfoundry-community/collection-of-pullrequests-boshrelease), (as provided by the Cloud Foundry community), wich is pretty useful at providing a BOSH 2.0 Link that transmits Cloud Foundry settings to the Broker (De-)Registrar errand jobs.
+With the `cf-service-broker.yml` operations file, we assumes that you are using the *de facto* standard `cf-admin-user` job from the [`collection-of-pullrequests` BOSH Release](https://github.com/cloudfoundry-community/collection-of-pullrequests-boshrelease), (as provided by the Cloud Foundry community), which is pretty useful at providing a BOSH 2.0 Link that lets the Broker (De-)Registrar errand jobs know the exact Cloud Foundry settings.
 If you don't use it, then you can provide values for this Bosh Link manually.
-See the [Manual Linking](https://bosh.io/docs/links-manual.html) section of the Bosh documentation for details about how to do this.
+See the [Manual Linking](https://bosh.io/docs/links-manual/) section of the Bosh documentation for details about how to do this.